faxad/activflow/README.md

 ### Introduction
 **ActivFlow** is a generic, light-weight and extensible workflow engine for agile development and automation of complex Business Process operations.

 Developers can emphasize towards mapping the Business Process model as ActivFlow workflow without having to worry about implementing the core workflow processing logic.
-The generic implementation of the workflow engine manages the automation of the Business Processes from start to finish as per the defined configuration.
+The generic implementation of the workflow engine manages the automation of the Business Processes from start to finish as per the defined flow.

 What defines an ActivFlow workflow?
 - Business Process flow mapped as ActivFlow configuration